mefengl/what-i-read/README.md

 https://x.com/techprimitives/status/1830538739669414221 , live example of 'founder mode'

 https://nlathia.github.io/2022/09/Tweet-destroyer.html , give me a new view of what the long-lived post means

+26

+https://sspai.com/post/94280 , learned a lot about listening from this article